-In year one of the course students will study the topics of social influence, memory, attachment, psychopathology and research methods.
-In year two students will cover the topics of approaches in psychology, biopsychology, research methods and issues and debates.
-There will also be three extra options in year two: gender, schizophrenia and forensic psychology.
+- social influence

+- memory

+- attachment

+- psychopathology

+- research methods

+- approaches in psychology

+- biopsychology

+- issues and debates

+- gender

+- schizophrenia

+- forensic psychology.

 Students will sit three, two hour exams at the end of the two years, each worth 96 marks.
 These comprise of multiple choice questions as well as short answer questions and extended writing tasks.
 Question papers will assess students' ability to apply their knowledge rather than just the ability to learn material.

+A' Level Psychology traditionally involves the study of the human mind.
+We look at how different perspectives view the human mind and effects on our behaviour.
+Other topics we look at are how our mind can process and develop memories, how people can be so easily led to do things they'd never think of doing and treatments for severe mental disorders including depression and schizophrenia.
 At university I plan to study Forensic Psychology.
 Studying at Lymm has really prepared me for this as the mixture of taught lessons and independent study sessions build your responsibility for your own learning.
-We had a criminal psychologist visit Sixth Form to talk to us about his average day at work.
+We had a criminal psychologist visit sixth form to talk to us about his average day at work.
 This was really insightful, particularly for me because it is the career I wish to pursue.